How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 We find that if patients have psychological content as part of their mental health condition that kettamine-assisted psychotherapy allows them to process more deeply and meaningfully, they tend not to require maintenance treatment as often, if at all.

-If you are ready to maximize the benefits of your ketamine therapy, you may consider exploring ketamine-assisted psychotherapy.
-This powerful combination of ketamine treatment and specialized therapy can help you:
+If you are ready to maximize the benefits of your psychedelic therapy, you may consider exploring psychedelic-assisted psychotherapy.
+This powerful combination of psychedelic therapy treatment and specialized therapy can help you:

-• Process and integrate your ketamine experiences more effectively
+• Process and integrate your psychedelic experiences more effectively

 • Develop new coping strategies and thought patterns